vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Nigam, L.S. (ed.)

 2000 Riddle of Indian Iconography (Zetetic on Rare Icon from Tālā).
 Delhi.
-2004 Impact and Extension of Vākāt.aka Art in Chhattisgarh (Daks.iṇa Kosala). in: Bakker, Hans T. (ed.), The Vākāt.aka Heritage.
+2004 Impact and Extension of Vākāṭaka Art in Chhattisgarh (Dakṣiṇa Kosala). in: Bakker, Hans T. (ed.), The Vākāṭaka Heritage.
 Indian Culture at the

 Crossroads.
 Groningen 2004. pp. 143–156.